Low-Voltage Thin Film Transistors

 fT = 64 kHz at VD = 1 V

 UMIP is seeking interest from companies operating in relevant sectors for discussions about collaboration and licensing.

-IP Development Manager
+Simon Clarke, IP Development and Partnering Manager

 UMIP, Core Technology Facility, 46 Grafton Street, Manchester M13 9NT

 E: email@example.com / T: 44 (0) 161 306 8510